 ― ee cummings, “POEM(or”

-I haven’t been doing a lot of pondering lately, which is probably a reflection of my (non-existent) creative climate.
+I haven’t been doing a lot of musing lately, which is probably a reflection of my (non-existent) creative climate.
 We all have our cliché highs and lows, and I can honestly say after an all-time staggering low, my writing life has all but disappeared.

-Normally when I find myself among the soil in those trenches, digging up worms, kicking rocks, trying to find a ladder, or a vine, or a hand, recreating wings, I have turned to words, not away from them.
+Normally when I find myself among the soil in those trenches, digging up worms, kicking rocks, trying to find a ladder, or a vine, or a hand, I have turned to words, not away from them.
 I have always written myself into life again, sustained my sanity, uncovered answers.
-I have whined and rejoiced and pondered my way into some form of better, hopefully more coherent me.
+I have whined and rejoiced and thought my way into some form of better, hopefully more coherent me.
 Always.
 With words.

 And then I quit.
 Suddenly those words, which had always sustained me, gave me no pleasure or respite or even pain.
 In a lot of ways, they had betrayed me, or I them.
 I had squandered them on an unbeing.
 I felt as if I had been erased.
 Or as if in writing those words to define this other person, to write them into beingalive, I had started unwriting myself.
 I was lost.
 Something was missing.
 A word or a letter or a sound.
 Some voice in my head had just fallen silent.
 So I did what I imagine some proud, annoyed writers do.
 I quit.